- 3 stalks of collard greens

 Toss and serve.

 Collard greens are excellent sources of vitamins K, A, and C. Furthermore, they are a good source of the nutrient manganese.
 What is manganese?
-It helps your body use the vitamin C in your diet.
-Manganese is also vital to the chemical properties that help create natural antioxidants in your body.
+It helps your body to be able to use the vitamin C that is in your diet.
+Manganese is also vital in the chemical processes that help create natural antioxidants in your body.